BdR76/CSVLint/docs/readme.md

 File and column metadata in [schema.ini](https://docs.microsoft.com/en-us/sql/odbc/microsoft/schema-ini-file-text-file-driver?view=sql-server-ver15) format for the Microsoft Jet OLE DB, also known as the ODBC text driver.

+Note that some CSV Lint features are [not supported](https://learn.microsoft.com/en-us/answers/questions/1640430/query-odbc-text-data-using-schema-ini-and-skipline) by the ODBC Text driver, such as [SkipLines, CommentChar](https://feedback.azure.com/d365community/search/?q=schema.ini), Enumeration columns or columns with different datetime formats.
+That is why the lines with those features are commented out.

 ### schema JSON ###

 File and column metadata in [W3C CSV schema JSON](https://www.w3.org/TR/tabular-data-primer/) format.